 15. Observe natural beauty at Neelimala View Point

-Set in the folds of the Western Ghats, the viewpoint offers a splendid sight which you cherish throughout your life.
+Set in the folds of the Western Ghats, the viewpoint offers a splendid sight you cherish throughout your life.
 Walk towards the mountain lookout through untrodden paths.
-Thrilling and absolutely delightful, Neelimala View Point is one of the spectacular places to visit in Wayanad.
+Thrilling and delightful, Neelimala View Point is one of the spectacular places to visit in Wayanad.

 [Check-out our Customized Wayanad Tour Packages]